Why these two Air Force bombers are on the way out

 The Air Force recently announced its plan for when the B-21 Raider enters service, and it is not good news for two of the strategic bombers currently on inventory.
 While the B-52 will continue to serve until 2050, marking nearly a century of service, the B-1B Lancer and the B-2A Spirit will be retired as the B-21 comes online.

-The Pentagon's plan, unveiled earlier this week, gives the B-52 an incredible 98 years of service from first flight to a planned retirement.
+The Pentagon's plan gives the B-52 an incredible 98 years of service from first flight to a planned retirement.
 An Air Force fact sheet notes that there are currently 58 B-52H Stratofortress bombers in active service, with another 18 in the Air Force Reserve.

 A B-2 flies over the Utah Testing and Training Range at Hill Air Force Base, Utah, during a test run Sept.
 10, during which the B-2 dropped 80 inert Joint Direct Attack Munitions.
 (USAF photo)